June 17, 2026

 What Is Explainability in AI Marketing?

 Explainability means understanding why the AI made specific content decisions and whether those decisions are likely to achieve your goals.
+It’s seeing how AI reasoned through a task with the given goal, audience, and assets.
+That’s the difference between a black box that just outputs content and a transparent system that shows its workings.

 Will this content resonate with my target audience?